Next Board Meeting:

 HUDNER, CAPT Thomas J., Jr., USN (Ret), Medal of Honor Recipient, passed away on 13 November at the age of 93.
 A Member of our council, well-known and a friend with many of us.
 CAPT Hudner's story is told in author Adam Makos’ book Devotion which chronicled Hudner's life, the Korean War combat action to try to save wing-mate Ensign Jesse Brown and their lives and friendship, and later relationship with Brown’s family.
 Brown was the first African-American Navy fighter pilot.
 (Of note, in 1944, the first African-Americans to be commissioned in the Navy, called the “Golden Thirteen”, included Dalton.
 L. Baugh, LCDR, USNR (Ret) who was a member of our Council until passing away in 1985).

-USS THOMAS HUDNER (DDG 116): Named for the Medal of Honor recipient and Member (now deceased) of our council was Christened on April 1, 2017 at Bath Iron Works and is now in the water; and is scheduled to be commissioned in Boston in September 2018.
+USS THOMAS HUDNER (DDG 116): Named for the Medal of Honor recipient and Member (now deceased) of our council was Christened on April 1, 2017 at Bath Iron Works and is now in the water; and is scheduled to be commissioned in Boston on December 1, 2018.
 Check out https://www.facebook.com/DDG116 and the website usshudnerddg116.org.

 CHANGES OF COMMAND: